-Island School, an Independent college preparatory day school for students in pre-kindergarten through grade 12.
-It is located on the island of Kaua'i, the northernmost inhabited island of the Hawaiian Island chain, which, due to its stunning natural beauty, is known as the "Garden Island."
+Island School is a WASC/HAIS accredited PK-12 independent day school with a total enrollment of 420+ students.
+The high school offers a challenging college preparatory curriculum.
+More information about Island School, its educational philosophies, mission statement and its curriculum can be found on the school’s website at ischool.org.
+Island School is located on the island of Kaua'i, the northernmost inhabited island of the Hawaiian Island chain, which, due to its stunning natural beauty, is known as the "Garden Island."

 Minimum Qualifications include: